avadh-lang/VH-26-KASUKABE_DEFENCE_FORCE/README.md

 | **GDSF-tiered** (same L1/L2/L3, dumb placement) | 0.95 | ~20 ms | | **−45 %** | — |
 | **CACHE MIND** (smart placement + prefetch + adapt) | 0.95 | **~6 ms** | | **−60 %** | **−18 %** |

-Two separable wins: **tiering** turns evictions into warm hits (−45 %), and CACHE MIND's **intelligence on the same hardware** cuts another ~18 % of cost and ~⅔ of the p95 latency by keeping the genuinely hot objects in fast L1 and warming predicted-hot objects before they're asked for.
+Two separable wins:
+- **Tiering** turns evictions into warm L2/L3 hits instead of origin misses — −45 % cost vs single-tier GDSF.
+- **Smart refresh** — serve-stale-on-purpose for low-drift low-value entries + proactive background refresh of hot ones, instead of a blocking refetch on every stale hit — a further −13 to −28 % vs `GDSF-tiered` on the *same* hardware.
+- **Value-aware placement** keeps the genuinely hot objects in fast L1, so p95 latency is a flat **6 ms** vs 9–22 ms for dumb tiering.

+The bandit, autoscaler, prefetch and compression are within a few percent on these Zipf workloads — kept for runtime adaptivity and robustness (full per-feature ablation in `results/ABLATION_api.md`).

 Beats every baseline on **four** scenarios: steady, sudden spike, gradual popularity shift, and an adversarial regime-flip.
 Full numbers +